Firedrake/skutil/readme.txt

 speed.
 (It may fail, if the moving unit is too slow and too far out of position to intercept the target.)

+Why would you want the "go towards lat/long" mode, rather than just setting a course?
+Because on a sphere a course of constant bearing is not a straight line, and if you're going a long distance in a straight line your bearing will change as you go.
+(And the same applies if you have an aircraft heading home to its carrier - give an intercept order, and it'll keep on track no matter how the carrier changes course and speed.)

 Note that turn calculations aren't done automatically: if a medium ship on course 090 wants to turn to 330 at standard rudder, you need to put this in as: